jakobnissen/jakobnissen.github.io/posts/badjulia.md

 Yep, 231 MB memory consumption for a hello-world script.
 Julia's runtime is _enormous_ - these megabytes are not just used by Julias compiler, it apparently pre-allocates BLAS buffers, just in case the user wants to multiply matrices in their hello-world script, you know.
 Forget the latency, a background consumption of 231 MB completely excludes usign Julia for anything but application-level programs running on a PC or a compute cluster.
 For anything else, be it mobile, embedded, daemon processes, etc, you'll need to use something else.

+In fact, even for desktop-level applications, wasting 200+ MB on the Julia runtime is barely acceptable.
+Think of all the hate Electron gets for wasting resources. _Every_ Julia program is as bad as Electron in this regard.
+A command-line calculator written in Julia consumes more resources than the video game Warcraft III.

 ## Julia can't easily integrate into other languages
 Another consequence of Julia's massive runtime is that it makes it annoying to call into Julia from other languages.
 If your Python script needs to rely on Julia, you'll need to pay up front: Both the latency, _and_ the 200-something megabytes.